Skip to content

 ImageNette 10 65.3% 68.2%

-• A stronger DiT backbone improves ImageNet-1K IPC=10 accuracy from 33.1% to 53.0% (+19.9 points)
+• A stronger DiT backbone improves ImageNet-1K IPC=10 accuracy from 33.1% to 53.0% (+19.9 points).

-Cross-Architecture Generalization Details (IPC=50, ResNet-18 teacher): - ResNet-18 student: DDOQ 56.2% vs. D4M 55.2% - MobileNet-V2 student: DDOQ 52.1% vs. D4M 47.9% (+4.2 points) - EfficientNet-B0 student: DDOQ 58.0% vs. D4M 55.4% (+2.6 points) - Swin-T student: DDOQ 57.4% vs. D4M 58.1% (−0.7 points)
+Cross-architecture Generalization Details (IPC=50, ResNet-18 teacher): - ResNet-18 student: DDOQ 56.2% vs D4M 55.2% - MobileNet-V2 student: DDOQ 52.1% vs D4M 47.9% (+4.2 points) - EfficientNet-B0 student: DDOQ 58.0% vs D4M 55.4% (+2.6 points) - Swin-T student: DDOQ 57.4% vs D4M 58.1% (slightly lower by 0.7 points)

 Highlights & Insights